Fellowship-of-the-Bus/MinigunMadness/README.md

 You play as one of four minigun-wielding combatants, and your goal is to get the highest score.
 Each player comes equipped with a jetpack, allowing faster, unconstrained movement as long as there is remaining fuel.
 While shooting, your gun turns more slowly, so constantly holding the fire button is rarely an effective strategy.

 The game takes place in a constantly changing arena, with platforms continuously moving down the screen towards the pit of doom.
 If a player falls off the bottom of the screen into the pit, they die.
 Each player has a set amount of health, which is depleted by taking hits from other players' bullets.
+Displayed above each player's head is a health bar and a fuel bar.

 [![video image]][video]